JMFrancia/ng2-sandbox/README.md

 Angular2 Bootstrap3 Modal Component with generator service

-### Acknowledgements

-The base-modal module used in Arc Modal is `ng2-bs3-modal` created by Doug Ludlow, which can be found at [this repository](https://github.com/dougludlow/ng2-bs3-modal).
-It was renamed base-modal as part of this project for clarity.

 ## Prerequisites

 If you're using Typescript in your project, `arc-modal` requires Typescript v2.0.0 or greater.
 Also make sure that your editor (Visual Studio Code, Atom, Webstorm, etc.) supports Typescript >= v2.0.0 or you'll see errors even though it compiles.